Skip to main content

 The group allocation of doctoral candidates is regulated differently in the higher education laws of the Länder.
 The type and scope of participation of the groups in the higher education bodies depend on the qualifications, functions and responsibilities of the parties involved and who the decisions affect.
 It is the professors who have the majority of votes in those bodies composed according to the various types of members that have the power of decision-making on research, artistic development programmes and the appointment of professors.
 Professors have at least half of the votes in matters regarding teaching, with the exception of evaluation.

-Students usually set up Studierendenschaften (student bodies) to look after student interests in terms of higher education policy and social and cultural matters, supra-regional and international student relations as well as those student interests relating to the responsibilities of the higher education institutions.
 These student bodies, of which each student automatically becomes a member upon matriculation, are self-administrative.
 They are represented by the student parliament (Studierendenparlament) and the General Student Committee (Allgemeiner Studierendenausschuss – AStA) at most institutions of higher education.
 Both are elected by the students.
-The Studierendenschaft is subject to the Rechtsaufsicht (legal supervision) of the governing body of the higher education institution.
-Students also participate in teaching evaluation.
+The Studierendenvertretung or Studierendenschaft is subject to the Rechtsaufsicht (legal supervision) of the governing body of the higher education institution.
+At the level of the Länder, there are also the student councils of the federal states (Landes-ASten-Konferenzen) and comparable associations or (in some cases legally regulated) state-wide student representations

 Participation of members in the administration and organisation of the Berufsakademien is regulated in the Berufsakademie laws of the Länder.
 Under these laws, the director of the Studienakademie (study institution), representatives of the teaching staff, the involved training establishments, and the students are represented in the various committees, where they have a say in both fundamental and subject-related issues, as well as in the matter of coordination between the study institution and the involved training establishments.